 Despite the issues (and no doubt many others) described above, the aspirations of CLOs (and some CEOs) for learning are lofty.
 Most would like to inculcate a culture of learning, curiosity and self-determination.
 They would like the technologies and content they buy to reflect that, to seed people’s working days with just the learning they need, just when they need it, just where they are.
 They would like learning to happen more and become a more accepted member of the work family.

-So consider delivering that vision and aspiration - in 2019. magpie’s intended flight path goes well beyond L&D. We believe, as many others do (Jane Hart, Josh Bersin, Charles Jennings, Nick Shackleton-Jones to mention just a few), that learning happens better if it’s more intelligently interwoven with work. magpie’s general product direction (including APIs) is towards productivity and communications software (eg Slack and Teams), ie high-usage, ubiquitous work technologies.
-We believe that the future of learning lies in this positive expatriation and settlement...wherever work happens.
-We can be up and running with a 3-month proof of concept in a matter of weeks.
-We could then be rolling out enterprise-wide in under six months.
+Deliver that vision and aspiration.
+Filtered's intended flight path goes well beyond L&D. We believe, as many others do (Jane Hart, Josh Bersin, Charles Jennings, Nick Shackleton-Jones to mention just a few), that learning happens better if it’s more intelligently interwoven with work.